OrdnanceSurvey/Pavement-Widths/README.md

 This next section provides a brief overview of the methodology within the workbench.

   2. The pavement and path GPKG from OS Select+Build and the AOI are read into the workbench.

   3. Generating the centreline & transects:

-  a.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a.
 A centreline is generated from the Path and Pavement polygon from OS Select+Build in order to create the transects.

-  b.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b.
 Transects are created at a user specified distance (see transect spacing parameter) along the centreline and rotated 90 degrees across the Path and Pavement features.

-  c.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; c.
 Transects are extended to a user specified distance (see line extension in metres parameter) either side of the centreline so the full cross-section of the polygons are captured.

-  d.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; d.
 Transects are then clipped to the pavement/path data and any remnants are removed.

   4. Transect Testing

-  a.)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a.
 Transects are tested by checking to see if a transect intersects its own centreline.
 If it does, then it passes.

-  b.)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b.
 If a transect crosses too many other transects, it is removed (as set in the allowable overlapping lines parameter).

   5. Data Output

-  a.)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; a.
 The data is appended with the transect width figure in metres based on the Transect ID.

-  b.)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; b.
 A single GeoPackage is created with a name based on the AOI Name parameter and date.

 ## Licence
 The contents of this repository are licensed under the [Open Government Licence 3.0.](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)